 All notices released by the District's Central Office regarding job openings, new positions, extra-curricular positions and part-time job opportunities beyond the regular school day shall be sent electronically to all certified staff through Central Falls School District e-mail accounts during the school year and must list all details concerning the position including: a job description, required qualifications and a listing of hours and salary.
-Said notices posted after the last day of school and prior to the opening of school the following school year shall be sent either electronically or through the US mail (but not both), at the option of the teacher.
+Said notices posted after the last day of school and prior to the opening of school the following school year shall be sent electronically.
 Further, such notices must adhere to the following:

-- 1) At least one copy of every job notice shall be posted on the bulletin board of every school. - 2) A copy of all job notices shall be sent to the union president. - 3) Job notices and notices of vacancies shall be sent to all teachers on the established Recall List. - 4) Job notices must be posted at least two weeks prior to filling said position, unless an emergency should arise.
-In such an instance, the union president shall be informed in writing that: - a) an emergency exists; - b) the nature of the emergency; and - c) the time frame for filling the position in question. - 5) The president of the union shall be informed in writing of any position that is to be eliminated or left unfilled.
+- 1) A copy of all job notices shall be sent to the union president. - 2) Job notices and notices of vacancies shall be sent to all teachers on the established Recall List. - 3) Job notices must be posted at least two weeks prior to filling said position, unless an emergency should arise.
+In such an instance, the union president shall be informed in writing that: - a) an emergency exists; - b) the nature of the emergency; and - c) the time frame for filling the position in question. - 4) The president of the union shall be informed in writing of any position that is to be eliminated or left unfilled.

-Individual schools may select from within their own faculties individuals who volunteer to take on responsibilities outside of the school day.
+5) Individual schools may select from within their own faculties individuals who volunteer to take on responsibilities outside of the school day.
 Such individuals shall be compensated according to Article IX, Section 12 and shall be chosen based on seniority from among the candidates who meet the posted qualifications for the position.
 Should no member of said faculty volunteer, the position shall be offered district wide according to the procedures outlined above.